msmichellegar/flickr/README.md

 ## Progressive Enhancement

 Styling is optimised across all devices, with a functional view at every screen width.
-I have achieved this with media queries that adjust styling at a certain point.
-Views have been tested in Chrome dev tools.
+Media queries adjust styling at 750px.
+Mobile views have been tested in Chrome dev tools.

 ## Running this Project